labitat/labix/ansible/README.md

 No Ansible tags are necessary.

+It is required that you change the name of `peeringdb_api.key.sample` to `peeringdbdb_api.key` and fill in the [API credentials from PeeringDB](https://docs.peeringdb.com/howto/api_keys/) to fetch data from PeeringDB.

 The playbook will check if ARouteServer has been initialised on the host machine under `~/arouteserver`.
 It will then copy the necessary configurations to that directory.
-These configurations have been created partially by hydrating jinja2 templates from the `ix_client.yml` file.
+These configurations have been created partially by hydrating Jinja2 templates from the `ix_client.yml` file.

 Afterwards, a virtual pip environment is initialised and requirements are installed.
 This environment is used to create `ixf.json` and `bird.conf`.
 The last part copies these back to the Ansible directory.
 Note: this could be changed to instead copy the files back to the `route_server` role, so they're instantly ready for deployment.

 A `members.md` file is also hydrated.
 Nothing is done with it.
 This should be used to deploy an update to the website, `ix.labitat.dk`.

 As a final note: `ansible.cfg` no longer asks for the sudo password and will thus fail.
 This can be fixed by either supplying the `-k` flag when running that playbook or by uncommenting the lines.

 ## Route Server Deployment